Top 10 Most Rebellious Rock and Metal Bands

 Bad Religion

 Bad Religion is an American punk rock band that formed in Los Angeles, California, in 1979.
 The band is known for its soaring three-part vocal harmonies, intricate guitar work, and thought-provoking lyrics.
-Their music often includes commentary on religion, politics, and social issues.
+Its music often includes commentary on religion, politics, and social issues.